-Table 2 displays offender at-risk age quartiles for the 2017-2019 cohorts, broken out by sex and race.
-The median age for white males has steadily increased since 2017 while remaining the same for black males.
+Table 2 displays offender at-risk age quartiles for the 2018-2020 cohorts, broken out by sex and race.
+The median age for both white and black males has changed little since 2018.
 Median ages for females should be interpreted with caution given their low numbers in the study.